 Ozon: "I remember we weren't sure how good it's going to look.
 One the one hand: Reflections!
 On the other hand: Trouble.
 The update to Maniaplanet 4 broke a lot of stuff for us.
 The water wake became really unaesthetic, which we eventually were able to fix with Openplanet.
 Also, the water reflections and car details would suddenly start to bug out - there were holes in the cars, if too many were in the view."

-The chaos ending and the car jumping into the basket
+The car jumping into the basket

 We'd like to share with you everything that we used to develop the video.
 Maybe it helps other upcoming creators in understanding how such a project can be carried through from beginning to end and also it might unveil some of the tricks that were used in order to achieve the images.